Happyr/developer.happyr.com/_posts/2021-02-14-symfony-lock-and-messenger-component.md

 and doing complicated/flexible solution should only be valid on complex applications or reusable code.

-I'm currently using all of these strategies in different application.
-One might argue that applications should be consistant with each other within the same company.
+I'm currently using all of these strategies in different applications.
+One might argue that applications should be consistent with each other within the same company.
 And yes, that is true.
 I just wish I read a blog post like this before I started implementing my solution.